meirisoda/school_fall2023/NTRN201/Exam 2_Final/Exam2_Final Study Guide.md

 # Final Study Guide
 1. What type of improvements can be made in the typical American diet?
+	1. Generally eat healthier lmao
 2. MyPlate: basic messages, including foods to increase and reduce
+	1. blehhhh
 3. What is the storage form of glucose?
 What is its function?
+	1. glycogen is the storage form of glucose and it is to provide muscles and the liver with energy
 4. What is dietary fiber?
+	1. meant to hel
 5. What are the different ways the body can produce glucose?
 6. What are the functions of protein in the body?
 7. What are complementary proteins?